JTurcotti/swift-evolution/proposals/nnnn-send-non-sendable.md

 1. Hard-code a list of such functions - possible but likely considered bad practice
 2. Mark such functions with an annotation such as `@IsolationCrossing` at the source level where they're defined.

 Additionally, to achieve the desired level of expressivity, it will be necessary to *remove* the source-level `@Sendable` annotation on the types of the arguments to these functions.
 Without the introduction of the `SendNonSendable` pass, race-freedom is attained for functions such as `Task.detached` only by ensuring they only take `@Sendable` args.
 This prevents entirely the passing of closures that capture non-sendable values to these functions (as such closures are necessarily `@Sendable`).
-By implementing the `SendNonSendable` pass, sendable closures will still be able to be passed freely to these functions, but non-sendable closures will not be outright banned - rather they will be subject to the same flow-sensitive region-base checking as all other non-sendable values passed to isolation-crossing calls: if their region has not been transferred the call will be allowed, and otherwise it will throw an error.
+By implementing the `SendNonSendable` pass, sendable closures will still be able to be passed freely to these functions, but non-sendable closures will not be outright banned - rather they will be subject to the same flow-sensitive region-based checking as all other non-sendable values passed to isolation-crossing calls: if their region has not been transferred the call will be allowed, and otherwise it will throw an error.
 This change (removing `@Sendable` from the argument signatures of these functions) is necessary.

 ### Diagnostics